Skip to main content

 Kingston ResortsMyrtle Beach94Layoff

-The largest notice was filed by Kingston Resorts at its Myrtle Beach facility, reporting 94 affected workers.
+The biggest impact was at Kingston Resorts at its Myrtle Beach facility, reporting 94 affected workers.

 Trend & Outlook